SikuliX/SikuliX-Docs/src/main/resources/docs/source/globals.rst

   ``Debug.user("text with %placeholders", args …)``
      where text is a string according to the rules of Java String.format().

+Information `can be found here <http://docs.oracle.com/javase/7/docs/api/java/util/Formatter.html>`_ (rather formal, look for tutorials in the net)

 the messages look so:
   ``[prefix optional-timestamp] message-text with filled in arg values``